What is Doptelet and how is it used?

 The safety of DOPTELET was evaluated in two international, identically designed, randomized, double-blind, placebo-controlled trials, ADAPT-1 and ADAPT-2, in which 430 patients with chronic liver disease and thrombocytopenia received either DOPTELET (n=274) or placebo (n=156) daily for 5 days prior to a scheduled procedure, and had 1 post-dose safety assessment.
 Patients were divided into two groups based on their mean platelet count at baseline:

-Table 2: Adverse Reactions with a Frequency ≥3% in Patients treated with DOPTELET - Pooled Data ADAPT-1 and ADAPT-2
+Table 5: Adverse Reactions with a Frequency ≥3% in Patients with Chronic Liver Disease Treated with DOPTELET – Pooled Data ADAPT-1 and ADAPT-2

 Platelet Count Cohort